ACCESS-NRI/access-nri-intake-catalog/docs/management/overview.rst

 The schema used by access-nri-intake to validate entries used in an intake-dataframe-catalog can be found at https://github.com/ACCESS-NRI/schema.
-At the moment, these are simple jsonschema describing the required and expected metadata and their allowable types/fields.
-These schema are downloaded locally the first time :code:`access_nri_intake` is imported.
+At the moment, these are simple jsonschema describing the required and expected metadata and their allowable types and fields.
+These schema are downloaded locally the first time :code:`access_nri_intake` sub-packages are imported.
 Details are provided in the following sections.

 .. note::